Waisa Bhi Hota Hai Part II

-Waisa Bhi Hota Hai Part II (stylized as : aisa waisa bhi hota hai part II) is a 2003 Indian Hindi-language film starring Arshad Warsi.
+Waisa Bhi Hota Hai Part II (stylized as : aisa waisa bhi hota hai part II) is a 2003 Indian Hindi-language black comedy crime film starring Arshad Warsi.
 The film is Shashanka Ghosh in his directorial debut.

 Plot

-Puneet Sayal is a copywriter with a dream: to earn enough cash to dump his job and live peacefully in Nainital.
-Till the said dream materialises however, he's living in Bombay with his girlfriend Agni.
+Puneet Sayal is a copywriter who dreams of earning enough money to leave his job and settle in Nainital.
+Until then, he lives in Bombay with his girlfriend, Agni.